THIS IS OUR SEVENTH YEAR!

 When is the Global Game Jam held?

 This site will not have on-site security.
-All participants must be 18 years or older.
-We currently have 50 slots open for this site.
+All participants must be 18 years or older, or accompanied with a participating parent or guardian.
+We have 60 slots open for this site.

 What to bring?